Skip to content

 No. The system updates weekly and is built for swing trading and position trading with holding periods of weeks to months.
 If you want intraday signals, look elsewhere.

-What’s the difference between the main portfolio and the AI Power Picks?
+What’s the Difference Between the Main Portfolio and the AI Power Picks?

 The main portfolio holds 10 positions across financials, materials, biotech, industrials, and tech.
 The AI Power Picks is a smaller sub-portfolio currently holding two positions.
+The main portfolio has been more consistent based on my experience.
+The AI picks carry higher volatility and a smaller sample size.

 Any questions about my experience?
 Drop them in the comments.